 Per its purpose and mission, the La Mesa History Center collects objects that are relevant to La Mesa area history.
 LMHC’s main object collections are used to furnish the McKinney House Museum.
 The majority of the objects and artifacts collected are those directly associated with the McKinney House and its interpretive period of 1908-1920.

 The LMHC’s archival and object collections will have a specific connection to the cultural history of La Mesa and its historically associated neighboring communities and/or provide support for interpretive/educational themes and programs.

 Potential collection items include furnishings, equipment, personal items and historical records of individuals, organizations and institutions.

-As noted the Center’s Archival Collections contain historical records such as documents, artifacts, photographs and/or relevant to and associated with persons, places, organizations, institutions and events in La Mesa History
+As noted LMHC’s Archival Collections contain historical records such as documents, artifacts, photographs and/or relevant to and associated with persons, places, organizations, institutions and events in La Mesa History

 Inventory and cataloging of the Archival Collections is underway.
 The goal is to be able to provide researchers with a Catalog of Collections finding aid.
 As finding aids are completed, they are added to the Online Archive of California.